 The CDC recommends that you limit close contact to other individuals.
-Specifically, you should maintain a 6-foot distance from others, in both indoor and outdoor spaces.
+Specifically, you should maintain at least a 6-foot distance from others, in both indoor and outdoor spaces.
 It is important that you are respectful of other people’s space and maintain the appropriate amount of distance.
 Students are expected to follow the identified travel patterns in all university buildings/locations.

 Residential Life Rules/Policies